Idris Ali (politician): Controversy

-Ali has been accused of inciting riots in the Park Circus area in 2007 while protesting against Bangladeshi author Taslima Nasreen.
+Ali was accused of inciting riots in the Park Circus area in 2007 while protesting against Bangladeshi author Taslima Nasreen.
 Though he was arrested and a charge sheet was filed against him, he was released on bail.

+Death

+Ali was admitted to a private hospital in Howrah on 13 February 2024 as he was unable to breathe properly.
+He died on 16 February 2024 due to several illnesses, at the age of 73.
+He was survived by his wife, two daughters and a son.